OpenStudioCorp/.github/profile/README.md

 OpenNoteBlockStudio VR
 {insert picture here :)}

+PythonicOS!
+The first Operating system built on C and its related launguages with Python being the Main programming launguage that you can use with coding!

 feel free to make a github issue or fork our githubs to make your own changes or to add something. just be reasonable about the issues and pull requests oki :)
 <!--